 It's very easy, and worthwhile.

-While LIGO has not yet detected gravitational waves, Einstein@Home
+While LIGO recently detected gravitational waves, these were from

 which has resulted in the "re-discovery " of over 100 known radio